DOCENTIA: Support program for the evaluation of the quality of teaching activity of university professors

-Teaching quality assessment system, aimed at guaranteeing the training and competence of university teaching staff, through an assessment of their teaching activity, aimed at favouring their professional development, recognition and improvement.
-ANECA certifies these models through the DOCENTIA procedure.
+The DOCENTIA Programme consists of a set of guidelines and orientations for the development, by universities (and its certification by ANECA and the regional agencies), of a model for the evaluation of the quality of teaching, aimed at guaranteeing the training and competence of university professors, through an evaluation of their teaching activity, in order to promote their recognition and improvement.
+ANECA certifies these models through the DOCENTIA programme.

-In the current system of the Spanish university system, responsibility for the quality assurance of the training and competence of teaching staff rests with the universities and, consequently, they must develop procedures for the assessment of their performance, as well as for their training and encouragement, guaranteeing their teaching qualifications and competence.
-In 2007, in close coordination with the regional evaluation agencies, ANECA launched the Support Procedure for the Evaluation of the Teaching Activities of University Teaching Staff (DOCENTIA).
+In the current order of the Spanish university system, the guarantee of the training and competence of professors rests with the universities and, consequently, they must develop procedures for the evaluation of their performance, as well as for their training and stimulation, guaranteeing their qualification and teaching competence.
+To promote this evaluation of teaching, ANECA launched in 2007, in close coordination with the regional evaluation agencies, the Support Programme for the Evaluation of the Teaching Activity of University Professors (DOCENTIA).

 Docentia Docentia